If I Had a Heart: Critical reception

 The single received universal acclaim from various music critics.
 Daily Music Guide likened the track to scenes from a film Jim Jarmusch would make, as well as to the Francis Ford Coppola film Apocalypse Now (1979).
 Their review went on to describe the song as "dark and hypnotic", and "[taking] an echo of a Native American cry, but still [...] maintaining the song's dark undertone."
 Mark Pytlik of Pitchfork Media reviewed it as "a shivering, timely meditation on greed, immorality, and lust for power that dovetails nicely with AIG and Madoff."
 Anthony Balderrama from Consequence of Sound positively opined that "the most notable quality of 'If I Had a Heart' is its similarity to some of the quieter tracks on Silent Shout, particularly 'From Off to On'", whilst describing it as "a four-minute dirge that bemoans inadequacy as much as it professes love."
 PopMatters's Ian Mathers ranked "If I Had a Heart" among Ray's best work, boasting it as "[marrying her] more introspective side with something like the withdrawn inverse of Silent Shout's low, twinkling throb."
 Graeme Thomson of The Observer labelled the track as an "ancient shamanic chant piped through an iPhone."

 In October 2011, NME placed it at number 145 on its list "150 Best Tracks of the Past 15 Years".

-In popular culture

-"If I Had a Heart" is featured in the opening credits sequence of the television series Vikings (2013).
-The song has also been used in episodes of Breaking Bad, Dark, Misfits, Person of Interest, The Following, The Originals, Longmire, Wentworth, Born to Kill, Black Sails, Chilling Adventures of Sabrina, The Originals and What/If.
-It has also been featured in the films Horns (2013), Laurence Anyways (2012), and the short animation Dildoman of the erotic anthology Dirty Diaries (2009).
-It also appears in the African Kingdoms expansion for Age of Empires II: HD Edition.The song was covered by Florence and The Machine during the band's Lungs Tour.